cdsterling/BartProj/README.md

         - base.py          # Stores most settings
         - local.py         # Stores settings only for local dev
         - production.py    # Stores settings only used by production (e.g. Heroku)
-    - urls.py              # Global urls.py, in turn includes urls.py in apps
+    - urls.py              # Global urls.py -> routes to apps.urls.py for "" and accounts.urls.py for "account/"

 - apps/
     - accounts/                 # app for managing users
-        - models.py             # customized user class that adds favorite stations
+        - models.py             # FavoriteStation model for storing favorited stations by users
         - urls.py
             - accounts/login    # calls log_in() for django form to login -> redirect to /home
             - accounts/signup   # calls sign_up() for django form to signup -> redirect to /home
             - accounts/logout   # calls logout_view() -> redirect to /
-            - accounts/favorites # calls preferences() for django form to edit favorite staitons -> redirect to /home
+            - accounts/favorites # calls favorites() for django form to edit favorite stations -> redirect to /home
         - views.py
             - log_in()          # login stuff
             - sign_up()         # passes signup form based on User class